sst/guide/_chapters/setup-your-domain-with-cloudfront.md

 layout: post
 title: Set up Your Domain with CloudFront
 date: 2017-02-09 00:00:00
-description: Tutorial on how to point your domain to a CloudFront Distribution using AWS Route 53.
+description: To host our React.js app under our own domain name in AWS we are going to purchase a domain using Route 53.
+We will point the domain to our CloudFront Distribution with an Alias Resource Record Set.
+We also need to create an AAAA Record Set to support IPv6.
 comments_id: 65
 ---